xuyfe/landcover-classification/README.md

 # Landcover Classification

-Satellite data can be used to estimate the type of landcover at locations around the world.
-This approach can be an time and cost effective alternative to manually inspecting these locations in person.
+Satellite data can be used to estimate the type of land cover at locations around the world.
+This approach can be a time and cost-effective alternative to manually inspecting these locations in person.
 In this report, we will explore a data set containing satellite data and manually labeled landcover types for locations in Benin.
 We will use this data to build a model that predicts the landcover type at a location based on the satellite data.

 **Landcover types:**